BMW X5 hybrid running costs

 Bear in mind though, that getting close to the official fuel economy figures of between 188 and 235mpg relies on regular charging; forgetting (or not being able to) top up the battery will see something closer to 25mpg returned.

-The X5 hybrid's Benefit-in-Kind company-car tax rate drops to 8% from April 2020, making it far better than the diesel’s 37%.
+The X5 hybrid's Benefit-in-Kind company-car tax rate dropped to 6% for the 2020/21 financial year – far better than the diesel’s 37%.
 Buyers living in or near the UK's capital get free access to the London Congestion Charge zone until October 2021, thanks to the car's CO2 emissions of between 39 and 41g/km.

 BMW X5 hybrid insurance group